 I tried sprouting some conventional nuts, and nothing happened.
 Perhaps they weren’t as “raw” as the package claimed?
 Perhaps they had been irradiated (shudder) which killed them?
 I saw organic “really raw” nuts in my health food store that particularly noted “for sprouting,” but they were about three times the price.
 I can’t do it!
 Nuts are pricey already.

-My 22-month-old daughter went through a phase where she only wanted to eat almonds for snacks.
-Because she doesn’t chew very well, so many almonds were evident on the other end…I started cringing thinking, “We’re paying good money for those nuts!
+My daughter went through a phase where she only wanted to eat almonds for snacks.
+Because she was young at the time and didn’t chew very well, so many almonds were evident on the other end…I started cringing thinking, “We’re paying good money for those nuts!
 Digest, digest!” 🙂

 Note: I understand as of spring 2014 that Nourishing Traditions has published new guidelines for soaking nuts, which may include a longer soak time and changing out the water, but I can’t find them!
 If you have a link or WAPF newsletter that details the new method, please share in the comments.
 Thanks!

 Cashews do not come raw, because they grow with a toxic poison inside, so they must be roasted to keep us safe.
+Even cashews that are sold as “raw” are not really.
 NT says you can still soak and dry cashews, just for the enzyme inhibitors, not the phytic acid or enzymes.

 You can buy almonds with the brown skin on or off.
 Which to seek out?

-Note: I didn’t like soaked peanuts very much, because all the lovely salt soaked away.
+I didn’t like soaked peanuts very much, because all the lovely salt soaked away.
 Salt makes a peanut!
 I think I’m just going to continue to buy regular store peanuts and not process them again at home.
-I’ll look for nuts with no MSG or other random additives in them (see next week’s Spring Cleaning: Get the Junk Out!
-Carnival topic).
+I’ll look for nuts with no MSG or other random additives in them.
 For example, Planter’s Dry Roasted peanuts have about 12 ingredients – yucky!

 My mom regularly makes crispy nuts in an oven, and they’re excellent and yummy!
 Here are her tips (see also her baked apple chips in the oven):